Kanglā shā

-In Meitei mythology and Sanamahism, the indigenous religion of Manipur, Kanglā shā is a sacred guardian beast with a lion's body and a two-horned dragon's head.
+In Meitei mythology and Sanamahism, the indigenous religion of Manipur, Kanglā shā (ꯀꯡꯂꯥ ꯁꯥ) is a sacred guardian beast with a lion's body and a two-horned dragon's head.

 It is a royal symbol of the Meitei royalties (Ningthouja dynasty).

 The most remarkable statues dedicated to "Kangla Sa" stand inside the Kangla.

 In Meitei traditional race competitions, winners of the race are declared only after symbolically touching the statue of the dragon "Kangla Sha".